Sensitivities to secret neutrino interaction at FASER$\nu$: Summary

 \subsection{Acknowledgments}

-We are grateful to Y. Farzan for useful discussion.
+We are very thankful to the anonymous referees, for the very useful comments and remarks.
+We are grateful to Y. Farzan for the useful discussion.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~674896 and No.~690575.
 P.B and M.R are grateful to the IFT, UAM University for warm and generous hospitality.
-P.B thanks Iran Science Elites Federation Grant No. 11131.
+P.B. thanks Iran Science Elites Federation Grant No. 11131.
+P.B. and M.R. would like to thank the National Research Foundation of Korea Grant (NRF-2020R1I1A3072747).